nomad-coe/greenX/docs/gx_ac.md

 ### Convergence with Number of Padé Parameters
 The three model functions described above were tested with three different configurations of the GX-AC component:

-- `"plain-64"`:  Thiele Padé algorithm using double-precision floating-point representation.
+- `"plain-64bit"`:  Thiele Padé algorithm using double-precision floating-point representation.
-- `"greedy-64"`: Thiele Padé with a **greedy algorithm** and double-precision floating-point representation.
+- `"greedy-64bit"`: Thiele Padé with a **greedy algorithm** and double-precision floating-point representation.
-- `"plain-128"`: Thiele Padé algorithm using **quadruple-precision** (128 bit) floating points (internally).
+- `"plain-128bit"`: Thiele Padé algorithm using **quadruple-precision** (128 bit) floating points (internally).

-It was observed that the greedy algorithm with quadruple precision performed similarly to "plain-128".
-Therefore, this configuration was left out of the plot.
+We also performed tests with a fourth configuration, "greedy-128bit" (greedy algorithm and quadruple precision), but found that the performance is similar to "plain-128bit".
+Therefore, the fourth configuration is not reported in Fig. **XX**.

+Figure **XX** (left column) shows the real part of the exact model functions and their corresponding Padé approximants, calculated with 128 parameters, for the three different configurations.
-The figure below illustrates how the number of parameters affects the error in analytic continuation.
-The error is defined as the residual sum between the values obtained from the Padé model and the exact analytic reference function.
+The right column of Figure **XX** reports the error of the AC with respect to the number of Padé  parameters. **@Moritz can you just add the equation for the error?** The error is defined as the residual sum between the values obtained from the Padé model and the exact analytic reference function.

-On the left, the function along the real axis of $z$ is shown, comparing the analytic continuation of different 128-parameter Padé models with the exact reference function.
-On the right, the error from analytic continuation is plotted against the number of Padé parameters.

-For a simple 2-pole model, increasing the number of parameters does not reduce the error because all features are already well-represented with a small number of parameters.
-In more complex models (such as the 8-pole model or cosine function), the error decreases as more Padé parameters are used, indicating better representation of these feature-rich functions.

-For all three models, the 128-bit Padé approximant shows significantly lower error compared to the 64-bit version.
-Additionally, the greedy algorithm reduces the error further compared to the standard Thiele Padé method, particularly for the 2-pole model.
+Starting with the 2-pole model, the exact model is well reproduced by the Padé approximant with 128 parameters for all three AC configurations (Fig. **XX**, left).
+The plot of the MAE indicates that similar errors are achieved already with less than **10??**  parameters because the model is relatively simple with few features.
+The MAE plot also reveals that the different configurations impact the error.
+Compared to "plain-64bit", the "greedy-64bit" algorithm reduces the MAE by a factor 5 and the "plain-128bit" by roughly a factor of 10.

+Continuing with the 8-pole model, the Padé approximants accurately reproduce all features (Fig. **XX**, left).
+Since the model function has more complexity, we observe a stronger dependence on the number of Padé parameters compared to the 2-pole model.
+As shown in the right column, the MAE decreases until reaching 50–60 parameters, after which it levels off.
+The "plain-128bit" setting again yields the lowest error.

+Turning to the cosine function, the Padé approximant with 128 parameters visibly deviates from the model function for $\text{Re}z > 0.7$ (Fig. XX, left).
+The best agreement is achieved with the "plain-128bit" setting, which is also reflected in the MAE: it is an order of magnitude smaller compared to both "plain-64bit" and "greedy-64bit".

+In general, we can conclude that the AC error is primarily determined by the number of Padé parameters and can be further reduced by using more than double precision.
+In some cases, improvements are achieved with the greedy algorithm without the need to increase floating-point precision.

 <div style="display:flex; justify-content: center; align-items: center;">